enkidevs/curriculum/CSS/Fundamentals/c-s-splat.md

   text-align: center;
 }
 %exp
-Upper doesn’t mean anything in CSS.
+`upper` doesn’t mean anything in CSS.
 However, `uppercase` can be used to transform all characters as intended.
 %
 ​---
 .insight .link-type-icon {